 “Great Goddess Warashi,” Touko said with a little bow.
 “Please forgive my intrusion.”

-The goddess remained silent--perhaps she couldn’t speak--and stared at Touko and the dog.
-A short time later, the goddess melted into the shadows that the shrine cast upon the ground.
+The Goddess remained silent—perhaps she couldn’t speak—and stared at Touko and the dog.
+A short time later, the Goddess melted into the shadows that the shrine cast upon the ground.

 A stiff breeze blew over the hill.
 It was sunset.
-The wind and the sight of the god made Touko jumpy; she sprang to her feet as quickly as if she’d been struck and wanted to flee an attack.
+The wind and the sight of the Goddess made Touko jumpy; she sprang to her feet as quickly as if she’d been struck and wanted to flee an attack.
 She ran down the hill at top speed all the way home.

 All of the village houses were built on the western slope of the hill, so Touko was running uphill the whole way.
 The path that led from the cemetery to the village houses crossed a river that was bounded by an ancient bridge.
 The river water was always clear and clean, but very cold.
 Six warehouses where paper was made were lined up very close to the shore.
 The path from the warehouses to the village’s homes was lined thickly with paper mulberry trees.